pfunks/TCTest/test_faq.md

 Starting with the network's 16th hard fork in December 2016, Steem began creating new tokens at a yearly inflation rate of 9.5%.
 The inflation rate decreases at a rate of 0.01% every 250,000 blocks, or about 0.5% per year.
 The inflation will continue decreasing at this pace until the overall inflation rate reaches 0.95%.
 This will take about 20.5 years from the time hard fork 16 went into effect.

+## What determines the price of STEEM?

+The price of STEEM is based on the supply and demand of the token, determined by buyers and sellers on the exchanges.
+It is similar to how the price of a commodity like gold is determined.

 ## What is the difference between STEEM, STEEM Power, and Steem Dollars?

 **STEEM** - STEEM is the base liquid currency token in the platform.
 STEEM can be powered up into STEEM Power, traded for Steem Dollars, and transferred to other accounts.
 It is a cryptocurrency token, similar to Bitcoin.